 We have a prayer ministry in the Eparchy of Newton called the Society of Publicans.
-The Society of Publicans was established in 1982 with the conviction that only prayer can bring about and sustain the spiritual renews of our communities, of our Church.
+The Society of Publicans was established in 1982 with the conviction that only prayer can bring about and sustain the spiritual renewal of our faith communities and families.

 This prayer movement takes its name from the Lord’s story of the Pharisee and the Publican (St. Luke 18:9-14), in which the Publican, with his humility and dependence on the Lord, is the example of true prayer.
 No particular prayer form is necessary to participate in this ministry; only a commitment to pray the best way you know how.
 Some pray the Jesus Prayer (Lord, Jesus Christ, have mercy on me a sinner); others use spontaneous prayer or other forms with which they are comfortable.
 There is a Society of Publicans Prayer Book that provides a form of intercession harmonious with our Eastern prayer tradition.

 The Society of Publicans is a loosely knit fellowship of people in parishes throughout the diocese who have committed themselves to pray daily for the spiritual renewal of our parishes and of the entire eparchy as well as the various and immediate needs of the people in their own parish community.
 Society members pray for each community in the diocese, listed in the Society of Publicans Prayer Book, on a certain day throughout the month and on the day they pray for their own parish pray for the administration of the diocese as well.

 Our parish is prayed for the 21st of each month.

 Intercession for the growth of unity between our sister Churches has become another regular prayer intention in the Society.